HHS-Team670/2019-Robot/README.md

 ## Repository Organization:<br/>
 - 2019-Robot: Java code and files to be deployed to run on the RoboRIO that are organized and deployed with GradleRIO<br/>
+- 2020-Robot/2019-Robot-Imported: Java code and files to be deployed on RoboRIO 2020
 - GRIP-Pipelines: GRIP Vision Pipeline files being tested
 - LED-Arduino: Arduino code to run on an arduino coprocessor to run LED lights that interface with the RoboRIO<br/>
 - PathWeaver: Contains PathWeaver files to be worked on and built into .csv files for Pathfinder to run.